yeibercano/rejection/README.md

 # Rejection

-A student project for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).

-Want to work as a team?
-Find a coding buddy in the [student chat](https://gitter.im/learn-javascript-courses/javascript-questions).

 You gotta lose to win.

-Train yourself to:

-* Get a raise
-* Sell more
-* Develop more business
-* Negotiate better deals

 The game has one rule:

 **You must be rejected by a human being at least once per day.**